Can A Minor Be an Independent Contractor?

 - Minors between 12 and 13 years of age may be hired for work that is non-hazardous and is outside of school hours.
 The parents must also work on the farm or have parental consent in writing.

 If you need help with understanding if a minor can be an independent contractor, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.